 That said, it seemed a bit serendipitous that Australia was my last trip of the year because it really made me stop and think.
 The fires in Sydney shook me – like really shook me.
 The sky was a toxic yellow shade I’ve never seen beyond the movies and so clearly foreshadowing a foreboding sense of helplessness.
 I’ve never been hugely soap boxy about the environment but the writing on the wall was clear or as this guy so articulately puts it, the fallen ash like tea leaves showcasing a bleak future.
 Climate change isn’t years off – it’s here, it’s real, and it’s no joke.
 In the game of Risk, world domination generally starts or ends with Australia and it quite literally felt like the world was ending on the other side of the planet and I had no idea, which was even more disturbing.

 Beyond just looking like a Blade Runner / Hunger Games dystopian world, what shook me more was how little I’d heard about the catastrophe before I got there.
 Besides a few offhanded articles about koalas dying months ago, I’d barely heard about the fires at all.
 To put it in perspective, the NSW fires are 10x worse than both the Amazon and California combined (did you even know those were still going on?), which really made me question how localized our news is, who the gatekeepers are, and why they continually show us “what they think we want to see” from some predictive algorithm that always seems to end up with mindless Kardashian gossip.
-As a member of the media, I’m not really sure what the solution is but the idea is terrifying and would welcome any thoughts on where we go from here.
-But enough about the sorry state of the world and for now, an awkward transition back to me.
+Thankfully, it finally started getting the media coverage it deserved about a month after I returned, but even then the stories were a mix of fact and fiction with people randomly retweeting any fake news they saw which opened up a whole new can of worms.
+As a member of the media, I’m not really sure what the solution is but the system is clearly flawed and I would welcome any thoughts on where we go from here.
+But for now, imma get off my soapbox about the sorry state of the world.
+And now an awkward transition back to me.

 Goals for 2020: